bt3gl/building_blog/content/v8_jit.md

 4. **Megamorphic**: Like the initialized stub (since it always does runtime lookup) except that it never replaces itself.

-In conclusion, the combination of using hidden classes to access properties with inline caching (plus  machine code generation) does optimize in cases where  type of objects are frequently created and accessed in a similar way.
+In conclusion, the combination of using hidden classes to access properties with inline caching (plus  machine code generation) does optimize in cases where the type of objects are frequently created and accessed in a similar way.
 This greatly improves the speed at which most JavaScript code can be executed.